digi-ron/AU-Falcon-SPUD-Project/ECUBCM/Keyfob/Remocon/Remocon.md

 ## Instructions (Series 1 Smartlock remote)

-1. press and hold buttons 2 and 3 to enter into dual frequency programming mode.
+1. Press and hold buttons 2 and 3 to enter into dual frequency programming mode.
 The display should show `r111`

     > In theory this can also be achieved by pressing button 1 to go into single frequency setting, however the tested unit was unable to achieve this due to [poor quality control](#caveats)
     {: .block-note}

-1. hold the OEM remote to the programming area on the RMC-888 and press and hold the button you would like programmed to button 1 until the display reads `done`.
+1. Hold the OEM remote to the programming area on the RMC-888 and press and hold the button you would like programmed to button 1 until the display reads `done`.
 After this the display will show a code such as `b-10`, however this is not particularly important, as this simply denotes the type of Remocon remote that can be used with the copied code

     ![Picture of OEM Remote on programming area of Remocon-888](./oem-remote-on-remocon.jpg)

     > Place OEM remote as shown

-1. the display should now read `r112` to signify the next button to be added to the configuration. continue adding buttons using the above method for up to 5 buttons, then press button 1 to skip through programming of other buttons
+1. The display should now read `r112` to signify the next button to be added to the configuration. continue adding buttons using the above method for up to 5 buttons, then press button 1 to skip through programming of other buttons

     > Process tested programming to the following:
     > - `r111` lock/unlock button